When you’ve damaged stainless steel needing a weld repair.

 I think some of the negative feed back on welding stainless with flux core wire reflects the folks who have tried to do this.

-Assuming you have your flux core or MIG welder at home plugged into an exclusive 20 Amp or 30 Amp circuit (have nothing else plugged into the circuit when you have your welder running so that you get the maximum Amps available)
+Assuming you’ve your flux core or MIG welder at home plugged into an exclusive 20 Amp or 30 Amp circuit (have nothing else plugged into the circuit when you’ve your welder running so that you get the maximum Amps available)

 You need a welder that can produce a true 90 Amps.
 Preferably the 130 Amp minimum most stainless steel flux core welding wire specifications asks for.